Coupling techniques for nonlinear ensemble filtering: Numerical experiments

 For a fair comparison, all algorithms process the observations at a given assimilation time sequentially (see Section~\ref{sec:rem_pert_obs}) and do not evaluate the likelihood function, which we assume is intractable.
 The stochastic EnKF computes the Kalman gain and the linear map in~\eqref{eq:enkf_pert} by estimating the cross-covariance $\smash{\widehat{\Sigmab}_{\Xb,\Yb}}$ and observation variance $\smash{\widehat{\Sigmab}_{\Yb}}$ using data simulated from the likelihood model for each forecast sample.
-Since we do not require direct access to the observation operator $\Hbrm$ or to the covariance of $\Ecb_{k}$, these algorithms are generalizable to non-additive and non-Gaussian likelihood models.
+Since we do not require direct access to the observation operator $\Hbrm$ or to the covariance of $\Ecb_{k}$, these algorithms are generalizable to non-additive and non-Gaussian likelihood models. {We provide examples with a nonlinear observation model and} non-Gaussian observation noise in Appendices~\ref{sec:lorenz_heavycase} {and~\ref{sec:lorenz_nonlinearobs}, respectively.}

 As described in Section~\ref{sec:rem_pert_obs}, the linear map algorithm is related to the stochastic EnKF.
 The only difference between these two algorithms lies in the way they exploit structure for the purpose of regularization.
 While stochastic EnKFs exploit decay of correlation between the variables with increasing spatial distance, regularization in the stochastic map filter enforces sparsity in the map $S^{\Xcb}$, based on conditional independence, decay of correlation, and local likelihood structure (see Sections~\ref{sec:reg_map} and~\ref{sec:rem_pert_obs}).
 In the stochastic map filter, the sparsity structure is parameterized by the distance $r$ that defines the set of input state variables for each component in~\eqref{eq:nbd_vars}, and by the number of components $j \leq n$ where $S^{\Xcb}$ departs from the identity map (see Remark~\ref{rem:localization}).
 In the stochastic EnKF, covariance localization is applied by multiplying the forecast covariance elementwise with a Gaspari--Cohn tapering function that has an optimally tuned localization radius~\cite{houtekamer2001sequential}.
 While the linear maps and the stochastic EnKF behave similarly with larger ensemble sizes---where less regularization is needed---the results may differ for small $M$.